Kellswork/agirl.codes/posts/complete-guide-build-react-form-with-useState-hook.md

 ```
 ### 4. Display Form Data in Another Component

 in this phase, you learn how to pass data from parent component to child component.
-This data will be passed from `App.js`(parent) to the `UserList` (child) component where it is displayed.
+This data will be passed from `App.js`(parent) to the `ContactList` (child) component where it is displayed.

-Now that we have our form data, let's display this data in another component `ContactList.jsx`
+Now that we have our form data, let's display this data in `ContactList.jsx`.

-To do that, we have to first make some updates to `App.js`.
+Before that, let's create a `contacts` state in `App.js` to store each `contactInfo` object data gotten from `ContactForm.jsx`.
+It's serves as a data storage.

-First, we have to create a `contacts` state to store the `contactInfo` object data from `ContactForm.jsx`.
-This `contacts` Array list will be passed as props to the `ContactList.jsx` component as props.
+This `contacts` state will be passed as props to the `ContactList.jsx` component.

-- Navigate to App.js and create a `contacts` state using `useState` React Hook and set it to an empty array.
+Navigate to App.js and create a `contacts` state using `useState` React Hook and set it to an empty array.

-- Create an `addContact` function that is going to take `contactInfo` as a parameter for updating the `contacts` state.
+Create an `addContact` function that takes `contactInfo` as a parameter for updating the `contacts` state.

-- pass `addContact` function as `props` to the `ContactForm.jsx` component.
-This is also and example of passing data from parent to child component.
+pass `addContact` function as `props` to the `ContactForm.jsx` component.
+This is also an example of passing data from parent to child component.

 ```jsx
 import { useState } from "react";